UBCSailbot/docs/docs/reference/github/workflow/branches.md

 naming convention:

 ```
-<name>/<issue_number>-<issue_description>
+<github_username>/<issue_number>-<issue_description>
 ```

 !!! example

-    If Jill is going to take on an issue titled "Fix bug on pathfinding software" and the issue number is 39, then the branch named can be named something like `jill/39-fix-pathfinding-bug`.
+    If Jill (GitHub Username: jill99) is going to take on an issue titled "Fix bug on pathfinding software" and the issue number is 39, then the branch named can be named something like `jill99/39-fix-pathfinding-bug`.

+If the branch that you are creating is not tied to an issue, then you **do not** need to put an issue number.
+A descriptive title will suffice.

 ## Tracking and committing changes